mozilla/extension-activity-monitor/CONTRIBUTING.md

 #### Background Page

 The background page acts as the backend of the extension.
 The core part of the background page is implemented in [`ext-monitor.js`](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/ext-monitor.js).
-It is responsible for monitoring extensions, storing activity logs, saving logs to a JSON file and loading logs from JSON file.
+The Popup and Activity Log page communicates with the background page via `runtime.onMessage` event and instruct to start/stop monitoring, save logs to a JSON file or load logs from a JSON file.
+It keeps track of the monitored extensions via [`extensionMapList`](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-monitor.js#L9) and opened Activity Log pages via [`activityLogPorts`](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-monitor.js#L12).

 The logs remain alive in the background unless it receives the [`clearlogs`](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-monitor.js#L106) instruction from Activity Log page(frontend part).
 The background page also [sends the real-time logs](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-monitor.js#L25) to Activity Log page.
-The background page communicates with popup and activity log page (which are part of frontend) more often to make sure monitoring runs smoothly.

 #### Popup Page